-We will look at monitoring the essentials in this tutorial, and in our next article we’ll look at more creative ways to use StatsD and collectd to monitor application behaviour.
+We will look at monitoring the essentials in this tutorial, and in our next article, we’ll look at more creative ways to use StatsD and collectd to monitor application behavior.

 This article will illustrate the amazing potential of monitoring your infrastructure using Graphite and Grafana ― two solid open-source products that will help you collect, manage, and display information in a user-friendly way.

 Installing and configuring open source Graphite and Grafana can be time-consuming, taking 1-2 weeks for large infrastructure.